nyaadevs/nyaa/README.md

 - Other than PEP8, try to keep your code clean and easy to understand, as well.
 It's only polite!

 ### Running Tests
-We have some basic tests that check if each page can render correctly.
+The `tests` folder contains tests for the the `nyaa` module and the webserver.
 To run the tests:
 - Make sure that you are in the python virtual environment.
-- Run `python -m pytest tests/` while in the repository directory.
+- Run `pytest tests` while in the repository directory.

 ### Setting up Pyenv
 pyenv eases the use of different Python versions, and as not all Linux distros offer 3.6 packages, it's right up our alley.